 On the initiative of the FSUE "Russian Television and Radio Broadcasting Network" (FSUE "RTRS") in the Far North, new digital equipment for shortwave communication is being tested.

-Two types of shortwave transmitters are presented in Arkhangelsk - the Russian PIRS system (developed by the Russian Institute of High-Power Radio Engineering - RIMR) and equipment (4000-series) by Rohde & Schwarz.
+In Arkhangelsk, there are two types of short-wave transmitters - the Russian PIRS system (developed by the Russian Institute of Powerful Radio Engineering - RIMR) and equipment (4000-series) by Rohde & Schwarz.
 In terms of its technical indicators, PIRS has no analogues in Russia and surpasses foreign analogues in a number of important consumer properties.

 As we see, HF communication in the Far North is located on the border of two spheres of activity: communication and development of the North.
 Therefore, the test results will also be reported at the Polar Commission of the Russian Geographical Society.

 "Spare patron" (HF connection in our case) protect to the last, and then he will not fail.